OpenClaw Raspberry Pi 5 & 4 Setup Guide | 2026 Private AI Server

 - Provides pairing instructions

-Step 4: Gateway Pairing (Headless Setup)
+Step 4: Gateway Pairing for Your Private AI Hosting

-Complete the pairing process via SSH:
+Complete the pairing process via SSH to activate your local LLM gateway:

-sudo systemctl start clawdbot
+sudo systemctl start moltbot

 # Check service status

-sudo systemctl status clawdbot
+sudo systemctl status moltbot

 # View logs to see the pairing code

-sudo journalctl -u clawdbot -f
+sudo journalctl -u moltbot -f

 # You should see output like: